Utkarssh11/cavitak-frontend-aasignment/README.md

 # Weather Dashboard

-A simple weather dashboard built with **Next.js** and **Tailwind CSS**.
+I built a simple weather dashboard using **HTML, CSS, and JavaScript**, and to make things easier and more modern I used **Next.js** and **Tailwind CSS**.
-It allows users to search for any city and view current weather information along with a 5-day forecast.
+The app lets you search for any city and see the current weather details along with a 5-day forecast.

 ## Features
 - Search weather by city name